vrepetskyi/squirrel-central/README.md

 - One-hot encoded highlight colors
 - Used bitfields for binary attributes
 - Served as a binary file; decoded on frontend

+Observer notes may be compressed even further by limiting the character set to Base64/applying LZW algorithm